CsillaFarkas/ParetoPick-R/README.md

   * implement plot_ly (maybe in another window after setting axis, color, shape)

 * Configure tab
-  * we might want to automate the number of clusters (k in k means) and outlier testing
+  * outlier testing in default run?
   * check for missing files
   * automate widest range function to config writing for it to work in python

-* Correlation tab
-  * output largest accepted correlation in bold over table/could also be part of default setting
-  * (python: deviations_step is currently the default value)

 * AHP and Cluster Analysis tabs
   * better graphical representation of decison space across solutions:
     * linE - on y axis
     * frequency maps - produce during python call or based on button with Micha's R script and put in output
-    * barplot of implemented measures per optimum
     * plot PCA variables against objectives
     * add line plot for solutions to improve tradeoff representation in Analysis tab
     * find a way to select measures and analyse their density/combinations/areas in field